4 Tips to Help You Think and Act Differently

 Lady with a smile eating a sandwich in a cafe

-RECAP: Thinking and acting differently is the bread and your positive habits are the filling that makes it a satisfying meal.
+RECAP: Thinking and acting differently is the bread and your positive habits are the filling that makes it a satisfying sandwich.
 Background Photo by Brooke Cagle on Unsplash

 Think Differently and Act Differently is the bread that holds the sandwich together.
 A perfect slice on either side.
 You need both.
 You can’t have a hunger busting, awesome sandwich with only one slice of bread.
 There would be nothing to hold the filling.